htmfilho/sports/_drafts/2023-07-15-endurun-sport.md

 ## Stage 6: Thursday, 13.4km at Baden Hills, Wilmot

 Canceled!
 Weather Canada has a history of overreacting to weather conditions, so everyone was skeptical when they announced a severe thunderstorm coming to the area.
 Runners, volunteers, and organizers headed to Baden Hills as planned, just to be surprised by the force of the storm, which left part of the group stuck under the tents and others in the parking lot.
 I was in the car and could barely see outside, given the density of the rain.
 I was afflicted in there, thinking if I could be of any help outside, but the fear of being hit by lightning was overwhelming.
 On my way home, I witnessed at least three lightning strikes on the ground, which confirmed my worries.
-I learned later, through the Facebook group, that everybody got safely at home.
+I learned later, through the Facebook group, that everybody got safely home.
 That's what matters.

 ## Stage 7: Saturday, 5km at Resurrection Catholic Secondary School, Kitchener